djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 **The "Three True Outcomes" problem**.
 Home runs, walks, and strikeouts now dominate baseball, with 35% of plate appearances ending without involving seven defensive players.
 This has reduced balls in play by 20% since 1980, resulting in longer games with less action.

 **Entertainment decline**.
-As Theo Epstein admitted, "executives like me who have spent a lot of time using analytics…have unwittingly had a negative impact on the aesthetic value of the game."
+As Theo Epstein admitted, "executives like me who have spent a lot of time using analytics…have unwittingly hurt the aesthetic value of the game."
 Even Bill James acknowledged the game's aesthetics "went to hell in a dump truck" due to excessive strikeouts and endless pitching changes.

-Analytics improved baseball's efficiency but arguably damaged its entertainment value - a trade-off MLB addressed with 2023 rule changes, including pitch clocks and shift bans.
+Analytics improved baseball's efficiency but arguably damaged its entertainment value.
+This is a tradeoff the MLB addressed with 2023 rule changes, including pitch clocks and shift bans.

 ### [Moneyball suggests baseball is unfair, even though it's not that unfair, comparatively speaking.](#table-of-contents) {#moneyball-suggests-baseball-is-unfair}